PrestaShop/prestashop.github.io/news/_posts/2019-12-23-open-question-not-commiting-assets-anymore.md

 Currently, we already have everything to compile our dependencies, it is even mandatory with Composer (for PHP).
 So the idea is to do the same thing for NodeJS now.

-To make it easy for contributors, we would add a “make install” command, making everything works fine.
+To make it easy for contributors, we would add a `make install` command, making everything works fine.

 ## Benefits